Muille Latrine Project – Senegal

 The Koranic School has 42 children that attend and will be using the latrine.

 Peace Corps Volunteer Directing Project

 Sarah Ferguson – Senegal

 This project will have a significant impact on latrine use in the village, and will create a model for future development.
 This will serve to reduce disease in the community caused by unsanitary conditions.

 Dollar Amount Needed

-$0.00 – This project has now fully funded through the generosity of The Andando Foundation.
+$0.00 – This project has now been fully funded through the generosity of The Andando Foundation.